DragonSenses/visionize/architectural-decision-log.md

   2. Zod Validation (serverActionSchema.ts)
   3. Server Action  (serverAction.ts)

-We may have an individual action such as `createBoard` which represents a single server action.

 We can break this up into 3 sections:

 1. Input & Output